NFT-Project-list/Unstoppable-Stream/README.md

-# Unstoppable NFT
+# Unstoppable Stream

 ## This is a project by 0xProf for the Unstoppable domain hackathon

-Unstoppable NFT is a domain gated application i.e you must own a unstoppable domain to access it this idea was inspired by token gating but then to encourage users to get a UD domain
+Unstoppable Stream is a domain gated application i.e you must own a unstoppable domain to access it this idea was inspired by token gating but then to encourage users to get a UD domain